 We are the next generation.

 We thank God for the faithful ministry of those who came before us, and we enthusiastically pursue our calling to perpetuate the ministry of Conley’s Church in our generation.
 Founded in 1800 and incorporated in 1838, our congregation has a rich heritage that we respect and celebrate.
-We are determined to build upon that heritage and to glorify God in the present day just as our forbears have done for over two centuries.
+We are determined to build upon that heritage and to glorify God in the present day just as our forebears have done for over two centuries.
 While we may not use the same methods as previous generations, we have the same love for one another and the same mission: to make disciples of Jesus Christ.